Rukeanu/SQL-6/README.md

 ## _Let's improve customer experience_

-Resume: Today you will see how to add a new business feature into our data model
+Resume: Today you will see how to add a new business feature into our data model.

 ## Contents